-The European Organisation for Rare Diseases (EURORDIS) is delighted to announce its fifth fundraising Gala Dinner to be held in Brussels, Belgium: capital city of the European Union.
-This event will take place on 23 February 2016 at the Hotel Le Plaza – Brussels.
+The European Organisation for Rare Diseases (EURORDIS) is delighted to announce its sixth fundraising Gala Dinner to be held in Brussels, Belgium: capital city of the European Union.
+This event will take place on 21 February 2017 at the Hotel Le Plaza – Brussels.
 The net proceeds collected from the Gala will support community building initiatives to break the isolation of rare disease patients and their families in Europe and empower leaders of the rare disease community through training, capacity-building activities and exchange to stimulate their research and increase public awareness about rare diseases.

 EURORDIS – The European Organisation for Rare Diseases